 - journalism practice

 - Media law

 - data journalism

-	Gerry Lanosga’s research and teaching revolve around the practice of journalism from both contemporary and historical standpoints.
+Gerry Lanosga’s research and teaching revolve around the practice of journalism in both contemporary and historical settings.
 In particular, his interests include the development of journalism as a profession, prize culture in journalism, and journalism’s intersections with public policy.
 Lanosga completed his Ph.D. in 2010 at Indiana University and taught for three years at Ball State University before returning to IU.
-Previously, he spent nearly two decades as a print and broadcast journalist.
-Lanosga serves on the boards of several non-profit organizations – the Midwest Center for Investigative Reporting, the Indiana Coalition for Open Government and the Indiana Debate Commission, as well as the Media School’s Michael I. Arnolt Center for Investigative Journalism.
+Previously, he spent nearly two decades as a print and broadcast journalist, winning numerous state, regional, and national awards, including the duPont/Columbia award, the George Foster Peabody award, and the Investigative Reporters and Editors’ Freedom of Information Medal.
+Lanosga serves on the boards of several non-profit organizations – the Midwest Center for Investigative Reporting, the Indiana Coalition for Open Government, the Indiana Debate Commission, and the Media School’s Michael I. Arnolt Center for Investigative Journalism.
 He is married and has three sons.

 G. Lanosga, 2022, “A Prize of Their Own: Marginalized Journalists Seek a Share of Professional Esteem,” Journalism History, https://doi.org/10.1080/00947679.2022.2074756.

 G. Lanosga, 2022, “Investigative journalism,” In G. Borchard (Ed.), The SAGE encyclopedia of journalism (Vol. 1, pp. 874-882).
 SAGE Publications, Inc., https://dx.doi.org/10.4135/9781544391199.n214.